YourOnly-One/yoo-hugo-content/techmagus/eng-ph/c/projects/keyboard/ph-ukl/philippines-unicode-keyboard-layout-linux.md

 #lastmod = "2021-04-07T17:53:01"                                     # manually adjust to local timezone

 aliases = ["/p/philippines-unicode-keyboard-linux.html"]
-slug = "philippines-baybayin-linux"
+slug = "philippines-baybayin-unicode-linux"
-translationKey = "philippines-baybayin-linux-2010296"
+translationKey = "philippines-baybayin-unicode-linux-2010296"
-relCanonical = "https://im.youronly.one/techmagus/projects/keyboard/philippines-baybayin-linux-2010296/"                                                   # the actual URL of the post; also used for disqus ID and url
+relCanonical = "https://im.youronly.one/techmagus/projects/keyboard/philippines-baybayin-unicode-linux-2010296/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup